Setting up your Converso account

 (You will in future be able to connect your own domain so the URL includes your own business name, eg payments.yourcompany.com).

-You can also set whether invoice details are obfuscated, such as the customer details (name and address) or invoice details (product description):
+You can also set whether details for any invoices you send are obfuscated, such as the customer details (name and address) or invoice details (product description):

 This is useful if customer or client data, or product info, contained within an invoice is considered confidential eg for medical or patient invoicing.